knaughten/nemo_python/docs/evaluation_deck_guide.md

      sbatch precompute_all.sh

-This will precompute three things:
+This will precompute four things:

 1. Timeseries from the model output (producing files `timeseries_T.nc` and `timeseries_U.nc`)
+2. Hovmollers (depth versus time) of T and S area-averaged over one region (producing `hovmollers.nc`)
-2. Bottom temperature and salinity time-averaged over the last 20 years of simulation (producing `bottom_TS_avg.nc`)
+3. Bottom temperature and salinity time-averaged over the last 20 years of simulation (producing `bottom_TS_avg.nc`)
-3. Zonally averaged temperature and salinity time-averaged over the last 20 years of simulation (producing `zonal_TS_avg.nc`)
+4. Zonally averaged temperature and salinity time-averaged over the last 20 years of simulation (producing `zonal_TS_avg.nc`)

-If you run this job script again after NEMO has run for longer, it will update the timeseries files from #1 as needed with any new NEMO files.
-However, it will delete the time-averaged files from #2 and #3, and remake them from scratch.
+If you run this job script again after NEMO has run for longer, it will update the time-dependent files from #1 and #2 as needed with any new NEMO files.
+However, it will delete the time-averaged files from #3 and #4, and remake them from scratch.

 Depending on how many years you're trying to process, this can be slow.
 Here are some strategies to manage this:
 - Set it off to finish overnight